AuroraChain/paxboards/README.md

 # Paxboards

-A simple, extensible, bulletin board system for Evennia, with both on-game and web-based interfaces.
+A simple, extensible, threaded bulletin board system for Evennia, with both on-game and web-based interfaces.

 ## Components